entropicalabs/entropica_qaoa/PackageOutline.md

 		EM:
 		---

 	    Honestly, I haven't thought too much about how one would do the automatic differentiation here.
-But one could just do the very naive thing and evaluate the cost function at \theta + \epsilon, and \theta - \epsilon, then get the gradient that way.
+But, yes, one could just take the naive finite difference approach, and evaluate the cost function at \theta + \epsilon, and \theta - \epsilon, then get the gradient that way.
 	    In any case, I think this one might be a little ambitious for now, and I am not enitrely sure of the value it brings (in particular vs. the work it would take to implement well).
+I'd like to find a clear example where it could lead to some specific insight, and then understand how that insight could be applied.
+This is therefore more of a research thing, so we can build it for ourselves at some point, but perhaps not release it on Forest for now.

     """